Shaving Product Review - Talbot Shaving "Holland Glen"

 Packaging is basic, but very nicely executed.
 These are the same tubs that Catie's Bubbles and Dapper Dragon use.
 The label quality is on par with the former (and better than the latter).
 While the neck of the tub is narrower than the overall diameter, it does serve to keep proto-lather contained and there's plenty of room for loading.
 Branding is clear and consistent (among the two releases so far and the teased upcoming releases).
 Artwork is simple and in an illustrative style (essentially a stylized compass) in line with the company motto of "Explore."

-Hardware for today consisted of the #TimelessRazor in a custom "mild edition" rocking a #PolSilver blade on shave three, with the #BSB Shaving Brush doing The Needful™ in the #GTP scuttle.
+Hardware for today consisted of the #TimelessRazor in a custom "mild edition" with a #Stork handle and rocking a #PolSilver blade on shave three, with the #BSB Shaving Brush doing The Needful™ in the #GTP scuttle.
 A lovely shave with top class components...
 Not BBS today, but that's okay.

 A really nice shave today...
 I was pleasantly surprised by the overall performance of the soap, including lather and scent.
 The aftershave of course was a known quantity (top tier) and finished things off beautifully.
 I'd definitely consider picking up future releases from Talbot Shaving as Holland Glen is on point.